D-ShorelineS/ShorelineS/docs/source/Description_of_ShorelineS/How_the_model_works.rst

 two adjacent points (as a reference line), then the longshore transport is calculated for each segment.
 The difference leads the points to build out or to shrink.
-The mass conservation equation is solved using a staggered forward time–central space explicit scheme (see Figure 1):
+The mass conservation equation is solved using a staggered forward time–central space explicit scheme (see :numref:`fig-image001`):

 ..
 Math::
    :label: